 The 2014 License Agreement provides for various commercialization and reporting requirements that commenced on June 30, 2015.
 In addition, the 2014 License Agreement provides for various royalty payments, including a royalty on net sales of 4%, payment on sub-licensee revenues of 12.5%, and a minimum annual royalty beginning in 2015 of \$100,000, which is due and payable on December 31 of each year beginning on December 31, 2015.
 The minimum annual royalty obligation of \$100,000 due on December 31, 2020, was extended to April 19, 2021 and was paid in full on April 1, 2021.
 One-time milestone payments may become due based upon the achievement of certain development milestones. \$350,000 will be due within five days after the dosing of the first patient is a Phase III human clinical trial anywhere in the world. \$500,000 will be due within five days after the first NDA filing with FDA or a foreign equivalent. \$1,000,000 will be due within twelve months of the first commercial sale.
 One-time royalty payments may also become due and payable.
 Annual royalty payments may also become due.
 In the year after the first application for market approval is submitted to the FDA or a foreign equivalent and until approval is obtained, the minimum annual royalty will increase to \$150,000.
-In the year after the first market approval is obtained from the FDA or a foreign equivalent and until the first sale of a product, the minimum annual royalty will increase to \$250,000.
+In the year after the first commercial sale of a product, the minimum annual royalty will increase to \$250,000.

-During the three-months ended March 31, 2021 and 2020, the Company recorded charges to operations of \$25,000, respectively, with respect to its 2021 and 2020 minimum annual royalty obligation, which is included in research and development expenses in the Company's condensed consolidated statement of operations for the three-months ended March 31, 2021 and 2020.
+The Company recorded charges to operations of \$25,000 during the three-months ended June 30, 2021 and 2020, respectively, and \$50,000 during the six-months ended June 30, 2021 and 2020, respectively, with respect to its minimum annual royalty obligation, which is included in research and development expenses in the Company's condensed consolidated statement of operations for the three-months and six-months ended June 30, 2021 and 2020.
 As discussed above, the Company did not pay the amount due on December 31, 2020 for which the Company was granted an extension until April 19, 2021 and which was paid in full on April 1, 2021.